OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 ---
 title: "Tutorial: Share data and events between Excel custom functions and the task pane"
-title: "Tutorial: Share data and events between Excel custom functions and the task pane "
+title: "Tutorial: Share data and events between Excel custom functions and the task pane"
-description: 'In Excel, share data and events between custom functions and the task pane.' ms.date: 05/11/2020 ms.prod: excel
+description: 'In Excel, share data and events between custom functions and the task pane.' ms.date: 05/17/2020 ms.prod: excel
 localization_priority: Priority
 ---

 # Tutorial: Share data and events between Excel custom functions and the task pane

 You can configure your Excel add-in to use a shared runtime.
 This makes it possible to shared global data, or send events between the task pane and custom functions.

 For most custom functions scenarios, we recommend using a shared runtime, unless you have a specific reason to use a non-task pane (UI-less) custom function.

 This tutorial assumes you're familiar with using the Yo Office generator to create add-in projects.
 Consider completing the [Excel custom functions tutorial](./excel-tutorial-create-custom-functions.md), if you haven't already.